-Assess if your authority: In place In progress Not in place Proposed actions and comments ensures integrity training programs are up to date (e.g., reflects its code, legislative and policy requirements) In April 2021 the City engaged Risk West to undertake mandatory fraud awareness training for nominated staff.
+Assess if your authority: In place In progress Not in place Proposed actions and comments ensures integrity training programs are up to date (e.g., reflects its code, legislative and policy requirements) √ In April 2021 the City engaged Risk West to undertake mandatory fraud awareness training for nominated staff.
 The City is currently developing an online Fraud Awareness training program including an Accountable and Ethical Decision-making (AEDM) module for all staff members.
-It is intended that new staff will be required to complete the training as part of their online induction process and current staff will receive notification to complete the training annually via the induction portal Proposed action Once implemented the training program should be reviewed annually in line with the Fraud Management Plan. maintains records of staff who attend induction and integrity training V The City's system maintains records of staff training follows up with staff where necessary to ensure learnings from integrity training are embedded V Proposed action Regular staff assessment surveys should be developed and circulated to ensure learnings from integrity and AEDM training are embedded has a process for communicating with staff about integrity matters including updating them about changes to policies, processes and systems (e.g. through newsletters, emails, meetings) √ The Chief Executive Officer (CEO) conducts weekly addresses to all staff via Zoom.
+It is intended that new staff will be required to complete the training as part of their online induction process and current staff will receive notification to complete the training annually via the induction portal Proposed action Once implemented the training program should be reviewed annually in line with the Fraud Management Plan. maintains records of staff who attend induction and integrity training V The City's system maintains records of staff training follows up with staff where necessary to ensure learnings from integrity training are embedded V Proposed action Regular staff assessment surveys should be developed and circulated to ensure learnings from integrity and AEDM training are embedded has a process for communicating with staff about integrity matters including updating them about changes to policies, processes and systems (e.g. through newsletters, emails, meetings) V The Chief Executive Officer (CEO) conducts weekly addresses to all staff via Zoom.
 These include updates to all integrity documents and instructions.

-Assess if your authority: In place In progress Not in place Proposed actions and comments The City provides new staff with the Code of Conduct, Fraud and Corruption Prevention Policy and Fraud and Corruption Prevention Plan as part of the induction process. has a formal induction process in place for all new staff and contractors that includes a clear focus on integrity $\sqrt{}$ Proposed action A documented procedure is required to ensure that suppliers are provided with the Code of Conduct, Fraud and Corruption Prevention Policy and Fraud and Corruption Prevention Plan immediately after a contract award. delivers Accountable and Ethical Decision Making (AEDM) training (or equivalent) and refresher training to staff that: ng is aligned to its Code of Conduct $\checkmark$ In April 2004 the City appeared Diels Weet to is customised to its context and business, and covers its specific integrity risks $\sqrt{}$ In April 2021 the City engaged Risk West to undertake mandatory fraud awareness training for nominated staff. is up to date and reflects changes to systems and processes $\checkmark$ The City is currently developing an online fraud awareness and AEDM training program.
-It is includes information on its integrity framework, policies, processes, and systems ~ intended that new staff will be required to complete the training as part of their online induction process includes information on how to recognise, respond to and report misconduct $\sqrt{}$ and current staff will receive notification to complete the training annually via the induction portal. records attendance and completion rates which can be provided to the Commission and other integrity bodies as required √ The City's system maintains records of staff training
+Assess if your authority: In place In progress Not in place Proposed actions and comments The City provides new staff with the Code of Conduct, Fraud and Corruption Prevention Policy and Fraud and Corruption Prevention Plan as part of the induction process. has a formal induction process in place for all new staff and contractors that includes a clear focus on integrity $\sqrt{}$ Proposed action A documented procedure is required to ensure that suppliers are provided with the Code of Conduct, Fraud and Corruption Prevention Policy and Fraud and Corruption Prevention Plan immediately after a contract award. delivers Accountable and Ethical Decision Making (AEDM) training (or equivalent) and refresher training to staff that: is aligned to its Code of Conduct √ In April 2021 the City anguaged Rick West to is customised to its context and business, and covers its specific integrity risks In April 2021 the City engaged Risk West to undertake mandatory fraud awareness training for nominated staff.
+The City is currently developing an online fraud awareness and AEDM training program.
+It is intended that new staff will be required to complete the training as part of their online induction process and current staff will receive notification to complete the training annually via the induction portal. is up to date and reflects changes to systems and processes $\sqrt{}$ includes information on its integrity framework, policies, processes, and systems $\sqrt{}$ includes information on how to recognise, respond to and report misconduct √ records attendance and completion rates which can be provided to the Commission and other integrity bodies as required $\sqrt{}$ The City's system maintains records of staff training